Rabdi-X-Ghewar/plutus/README.md

-# Plutus - Advanced DeFi tooling on Sonic
+# Plutus - Defi Protocol with seamless Governance

 Plutus is a sophisticated DeFi tooling platform that integrates ZerePy's agent framework powered by sonic transactions with Twitter, DeBridge, Goad SDK.